"no matter how busy my parents were, they always made it a point to celebrate special occasions together." —Lucie Arnaz

 Desi: "No, I don't want to just live together.
 I want to marry you and I want to have some children with you and I want to have a home.
 I'm not like the image you have of me.
 Now, do you want to marry me or not?"

+Lucy: "Of course I want to marry you, you idiot!”
 “But Aren't we supposed to wait for three days for a permit or something?"

 Desi: "I got the whole thing straightened out.
 I've already gotten a permit, and the judge to give us an exemption.
 You love me, don't you?"